denissimon/SwiftEvents/README.md

 })
 ```

-The optional parameters of `addSubscriber()` can be set together in any combination.
+Optional parameters of `addSubscriber()` can be set together in any combination.

 License
 -------